There's nothing derivative about the life of a lawyer in this multi-faceted area – our sources at global firm A&O demystify this their practice.

 Chambers Associate: Can you sum up what the derivatives and securitization teams at Allen & Overy do?

-Daniel Resnick, law clerk: Our securitization team regularly advises arrangers, originators and trustees on transactions involving a wide variety of asset classes and structures.
-These include ‘true sale’ and synthetic securitizations, CLOs, CDOs and the establishment of securitization programs.
-In terms of derivatives, our work covers all the major product types (exchange-traded or centrally cleared, OTC and securities).
+Daniel Resnick, associate: Our securitization team regularly advises arrangers, originators and trustees on transactions involving a wide variety of asset classes and structures.
+These include ‘true sale’ and synthetic securitizations, CLOs [collateralized loan obligations], CDOs [collateralized debt obligations] and the establishment of securitization programs.
+In terms of derivatives, our work covers all the major product types (exchange-traded or centrally cleared, OTC [over-the-counter] and securities).
 Our securitization team works regularly with the derivatives team to ensure clients’ transaction needs are met and complex structures can be successfully completed.
 Our group is known for our international innovation, which includes work on Greece’s first private sector securitization; advising on the first auto loan securitization in the Middle East; and developing the first UK master trust structures.

 “My day-to-day involves responding to client inquiries and balancing anywhere from two to eight projects at a time.”